leogabac/rpy/README.md

 `rpy` is a small Python environment manager written in Go.

-I am not trying to build the next Conda, or replace pyenv, pip, virtualenv, or uv.
-I am trying to glue some of my common Python workflows.
+I am trying to glue together the subset of Python workflow I use.
 And I wanted to learn Go.

 ## Why